Manuel Margot Player Props: Rays vs. Padres

 Manuel Margot At The Plate

-- Margot is batting .265 with 10 doubles, a triple, three home runs and 15 walks.
+- Margot has 10 doubles, a triple, three home runs and 15 walks while hitting .259.

-- Margot has picked up a hit in 62.3% of his 53 games this season, with more than one hit in 17.0% of those games.
+- Margot has reached base via a hit in 33 games this year (of 54 played), and had multiple hits in nine of those games.

-- Margot has driven in a run in 19 games this season (35.8%), including two games with multiple runs batted in.
+- Margot has driven in a run in 19 games this year (35.2%), including two games with multiple runs batted in.

-- He has scored in 20 of 53 games this year, and more than once 4 times.
+- In 37.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (7.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.